PastorRowan/ScrabbleChecker/README.md

 ### 2. Set Up the Scrabble Dictionaries

-You can optionally add additional Scrabble dictionary `.txt` files to the same directory.
+Additional Scrabble dictionaries can optionally be added to `src-tauri/resources/dictionaries` See the dictionaries setup [README.md](src-tauri/resources/dictionaries/README.md) for more info.
 ScrabbleChecker will automatically detect the dictionary files in this directory and make them available for selection within the application

 ### 3. Traverse to the project directory
 ```